-For Caregivers: Preparing for Home Care After Stroke
+Preparing Your Home After Stroke

 When your loved one returns home, you'll both need time to adjust.
 You and the patient will have to transfer the skills learned in rehab to a new location.
 Be patient with your loved one and with yourself.
 Planning ahead can help long-term recovery go more smoothly.

-Planning for Home Care
+Planning for home care

-Setting Up the Bathroom
+Setting up the bathroom

 For your loved one's safety, set up the bathroom with the features shown here.

-Setting Up the Home
+Setting up the home

 A few minor changes can make home life easier and safer for your loved one.
-Try these tips.
+Try these tips:

-Turn down the water heater temperature a bit to help avoid burns.
+- Turn down the water heater temperature a bit to help avoid burns.

-Get a cordless or speaker phone.
+- Get a cordless or speaker phone.
 Program emergency numbers and those of family and friends.

-Light halls and stairways.
+- Light halls and stairways.
 Keep all walkways free of clutter.

-Remove any throw rugs.
+- Remove any throw rugs.
 Tape down electrical cords.